To download a PDF version of the map, click here.

-Anderson Hall houses mostly first-year students.
+Anderson Hall houses first-year students.
 Anderson features a large central lounge with floor-to-ceiling windows, a fireplace, and a big backyard complete with a sand volleyball court.

 Ankeny Field is a gathering place for students.
 It's used as a sporting field and a place to study and hang out with friends.

 The Asian Studies House is a residential house affiliated with the Chinese and Asian Studies departments and is assigned an adviser from the Chinese department.

 The Athletics Fields are located about three blocks north of Whitman's campus, next to DeSales High School and at the end of Penrose Street.

 Baker Center is home to the Alumni Relations and Annual Giving offices.
 Dining services are offered during the academic year to faculty and staff members and their guests.

 The Baker Ferguson Fitness Center is a 38,000-square-foot, state-of-the-art facility which is open to Whitman students, faculty and staff members, and alumni.

 The Beta Theta Pi chapter at Whitman College was founded in 1913.
 The chapter house was built in 1938 and houses approximately 24 students.

 The OP Bike Shop is located directly behind Boyer Print House, just off the small parking lot on the corner of Boyer Ave and Marcus St. Stop by and use our tools to do your own fixes, or drop your bike off and we can do the work!
 We sell a small assortment of retail merchandise including bike tubes, lights, locks and bags.
 Our service rates are very reasonable and our bike mechanics are friendly and knowledgeable.
 Stop by and say hi!